 Often in a relationship, you and your partner will join finances and take out joint overdrafts, personal and home loans.
-So when a relationship comes to an end one of the first things you’ll need to consider is separating your finances and figuring out if you’re liable for any debts incurred during your relationship or post break up.
+So when a relationship comes to an end, you’ll need to consider separating your finances.
+One of the first things to do is figure out if you’re liable for any debts incurred during your relationship or post break up.

 What happens to joint debt?

 When you separate, you and your partner might agree to both continue being responsible for your joint debt or you might agree that only one of you is responsible for the debt.

 It’s important to know that your agreement doesn’t bind the lender and they’re still entitled to recover the debt from both you and your partner or each of you individually, unless they consent to your agreement.

 However, the lender may be required to re-allocate liability when a Court makes an order binding on a third party (such as the lender) pursuant to the Family Law Amendment Act 2003 (Cth).

 Read our article for more information Dividing your shared assets in a divorce or separation.

 How does NAB handle these types of orders?